-The centre of the smith chart is the intersection point of Γr and $\Gamma i$ axes.
-Thus using a compass a circle can be drawn with origin at the centre, to represent all point where Γ is same.
-This circle is called constant- Γ circle or more commonly the SWR circle.
+The center of the smith chart is the intersection point of Γr and Γi axes.
+Thus using a compass a circle can be drawn (with origin at the center) to represent all points where the ' Γ ' is same.
+This circle is called the constant- Γ circle or more commonly the SWR circle.